musaalif6969/IDM-Registration-Utility/README.md

 <h1 style="margin-left: 20px;">IDM Registration Utility (idman641, Build 18, Latest Version)</h1>

-Welcome to my repository!
+Welcome to my IDM repository!
 This IDM is not a cracked or unofficial version, it just registers IDM with a valid key that has been purchased!
 Crack and Unofficial versions contain Viruses and trojans, you can download the official IDM and register it via this py script.
 <img src="https://raw.githubusercontent.com/musaalif6969/IDM-Registered-Version/main/idm.png" alt="IDM Logo" width="20" height="18">
 ## Additional Resources